Spiritually Integrated Psychotherapy (SIP) Program

 The ACPE SIP Curriculum draws upon diverse spiritual traditions and psychological research to provide practical, usable resources to help therapists integrate spirituality into their work.
 It teaches therapists how to elicit and make therapeutic use of their clients’ spiritual perspectives and how to make ethically appropriate use of their own spiritual perspectives.

-The program consists of 10, 3-hour courses, offered for continuing education credit.
+The program consists of 10, 3-hour courses.
 These are:

 The courses draw upon multiple modes of teaching and learning, including: